-Vandemoortele is committed to sustainable palm oil sourcing.
-We are a member of the Round Table of Sustainable Palm (RSPO), GreenPalm and The Forest Trust (TFT).
+VANDEMOORTELE is committed to sustainable palm oil sourcing.
+We are a member of the Round Table of Sustainable Palm (RSPO) and Earthworm Foundation.
 In our Palm Oil Sourcing Charter, dated 1 December 2014, we clearly describe our commitment to responsible palm oil sourcing.
-Clear targets have been set for fully traceable, deforestation-free and exploitation-free palm oil, as well as for certified sustainable palm oil.
-We have also committed to publicly reporting on our progress at least annually (www.vandemoortele.com/values).
-In addition, we encourage our customers to use certified sustainable palm oil and to become members of GreenPalm and/or of the RSPO.
+Clear targets have been set for fully traceable, deforestation free and exploitation-free palm oil, as well as for certified sustainable palm oil.
+We have also committed to publicly reporting on our progress at least annually.
+In addition, we encourage our customers to use certified sustainable palm oil and to become members of the RSPO.